ojaskatiyar0202/sp500-forecasting/README.md

 component regression, and evaluating both by annualised Sharpe ratio under a long-short strategy.

-The short version: neither method produced a reliably positive out-of-sample Sharpe, and the more interesting result is *why* OLS looked better than it deserved to.

 ## Setup

 Ten constituents (AAPL, TSLA, V, MSFT, JNJ, AMZN, JPM, AVGO, MA, NVDA) plus the